Krescenskok/CSE3902/README.txt

 Task board screenshot is included in the zip file: "TaskBoard"

+Known bugs: The collision with Link's shield deflecting the enemy fireballs does not work

 Program controls are the same from last game:
 - The arrow keys move link, along with wasd.
 - To attack, n or z is pressed, and to change weapons